mkang315/RCS-YOLO/README.md

 The files train_repvgg-csp.py and https://test_repvgg-csp.py are used for an ablation study of the comparison network repvgg-csp.yaml in the directory [./cfg/ablation/](https://github.com/mkang315/RCS-YOLO/tree/main/cfg/ablation).

-## Suggested Citation
+## Referencing Guide
-Please cite our paper if you use code from this repository:
+Please cite our paper if you use code from this repository.
+Here is a a guide to referencing this work in various styles for formatting your references:
 > Plain Text

 - Springer Reference Style</br>